manufacturing taste

 why manufacturing taste?

-Collective taste is not natural — it’s manufactured.
+Collective taste is not innate or immutable; it’s influenced, conditioned and manufactured.

 Market trends are created, propagated, and amplified until they become internalised by society.